 THE BURDEN OF LEADERSHIP

-Leaders operate under significant pressure and need to remain forward-thinking and filter opportunities to strengthen and grow their business.
-As they aim to leave their mark on that business and create a legacy, they are sometimes tempted to takes risks and close deals that do not align with their company’s mission which can lead to increased distress.
+Leaders generally operate under significant pressure and need to remain forward-thinking and filter opportunities to strengthen and grow their business.
+As they aim to leave their mark on that business and create a legacy, they are sometimes tempted to takes risks and close deals that do not align with their company’s mission which has proven to lead to increased distress.

 My executive clients struggle sometimes to build and maintain strong management teams and create a safe and supportive environment for their workforce.
 Sourcing and retaining top talent it is challenging in our dynamic work market and nurturing a strong company culture requires a lot of effort and creativity.